 How to Control Volume on Your Amazon Fire Stick

-Trying to manage remotes in 2020 is like trying to manage your bills: nearly impossible without some simplifying help.
-Thankfully, if you’re using a Fire Stick to watch most of your media online today, you can take it on yourself to reduce the amount of remote controls and gaming controllers that are probably flooding your living room.
+Trying to manage remotes in 2021 feels like trying to manage your bills: nearly impossible without some outside help.
+Thankfully, if you’re using a Fire Stick to stream your favorite shows and movies, you can take it on yourself to reduce the amount of remote controls and gaming controllers that are probably flooding your living room.

-Depending on how old your Fire Stick is, you may have a remote that already has the capability to control your volume.
+Depending on which Fire Stick model you own, you may have a remote that already has the capability to control your volume.
 If you don’t, that’s okay too—in this guide, we’re going to look at all the options you have to control how your Fire Stick works to change the volume.

-Starting with the Fire Stick 4K and moving forward on all Fire TV devices, Amazon began to equip the Fire remote with a volume rocker, a mute button, and a power switch for your TV.
-If you’ve bought a Fire Stick within the last couple of years, you probably already have this remote, though you may not have a television equipped to handle the input.
+Beginning with the Fire Stick 4K, Amazon began to equip the Fire remote with a volume rocker, a mute button, and a power switch for your TV.
+If you’ve purchased a Fire Stick within the last couple of years, you probably already have this remote—though you may not have a television equipped to handle the input.
 If you’re trying to get your remote to work and it doesn’t seem to want to cooperate, make sure your TV supports HDMI-CEC, and that your Fire Stick is plugged into a CEC-compatible port.

 For anyone else who doesn’t have a volume-equipped remote, here’s the good news: you can actually buy the newest remote from Amazon without having to buy an all-new device.
 For just $29, Amazon sells the updated remote individually, and it works with all Fire Sticks and most other Fire devices.
 It doesn’t work with early Fire TV boxes, however, or with TVs with Fire OS built-in.
 For the former, you’re better off buying a new Fire Stick anyway, since they’re only an extra $10 for the 1080p model.